ScottWe/solidity-1/tutorials/6_comp_invars.md

 If we rerun `cmake --build . --target verify` we see that this candidate is indeed adequate.

-However, we still have yet to prove the compositionality of our new invariant.
+However, we still have yet to prove the compositionality of our new candidate.
 We can automate this check by instrumenting one final model.
 We do this by encoding `Initialization`, `Local Inductiveness` and `Non-interference` as program assertions.
 While most of the code is fairly straight forward, we do